lizmat/raku-all-modules/jonathanstowe/JSON-Infer/README.md

 ## Licence

+This is free software.

-Please see the LICENCE file in the distribution
+Please see the LICENCE file in the distribution for details.

-(C) Jonathan Stowe 2015, 2016
+© Jonathan Stowe 2015, 2016